Sometimes we encounter relatively complex addition exercises such as the following:

 If we have a remainder at the end, we'll write it in parentheses next to the result above the division sign.

-And now, let's solve an exercise together, step by step and apply all the solving rules.
+Let's solve an exercise together, step by step and apply all of the rules we have learned.

 Ready?